Shaikjanibasha3450/web-capstone-project-0.0/README.md

 ## Project Overview

-This project is a basic web portfolio, demonstrating core HTML (askills.
+This project is a basic web portfolio, demonstrating core HTML (as kills.
 It can be used as a template or reference for similar web projects.

 ## Features